 - Cooked brown rice for serving

-- Preheat oven 400 degrees F. Place flour on baking sheet, bake 20-30 minutes, stirring every 7 minutes, or until the flour is brown (color of pecan shells).
-This process works well in toaster oven.
+- Preheat oven 400 degrees F. Place flour on a baking sheet, bake 20-30 minutes, stirring every 7 minutes, or until the flour has browned and is the color of pecan shells.
 Set aside.

-- Gradually add water, tomatoes, chicken, thyme, cayenne pepper.
-Bring gumbo to boil, lower heat, and simmer 45 minutes to 1 hour, or until chicken is tender.
+- Gradually add the water, tomatoes, chicken, thyme, and cayenne pepper.
+Bring the gumbo to a boil.

-- While gumbo is cooking, brown sausage in skillet or in microwave oven.
-Add sausage, green onions, Worcestershire sauce to chicken gumbo, cooking 10 more minutes.
-Skim any fat from surface of the chicken and gumbo.
+- While gumbo is cooking, brown sausage in a skillet.
+Add sausage, green onions, and Worcestershire sauce to chicken gumbo, cooking 10 more minutes.
+Skim any fat from the surface of the chicken and gumbo.